VerenaK90/Clonal_hematopoiesis/README.md

 - [Real data](#real-data)
   This section explains how the model was applied to the actual data.

+To reproduce (parts of) the analysis, please download the supplementary tables, the associated data from Mendeley (doi: 10.17632/yvxdb7t3yk.1) and adjust the directories in Settings.R.
+Refer to (#package-requirements) for a list of R libraries used.

 ## Package requirements

 Download and install R v4.2.0 and the following packages on your computer: